fargenfo/prune_related/README.md

 This tool uses a heuristic to remove highly related individuals, based on a supplied kinship matrix and a threshold.
 The output of the pruning procedure is then a list of individuals to keep.

-The networkx (v2.1 or newer) Python library must be installed in the environment.
+The NetworkX (v2.1 or newer) Python library must be installed in the environment.

+The procedure is:
 * Find relationships where kinship is above threshold
 * Construct a graph, where two individuals are connected if they are highly related
 * Find an approximate maximum independent set